lorikayman/spiral-knights-narratology-deep-dive/src/lib/rebis_theory.md

 This, as stated earlier, requires us to look for other potential candidates at a role of titans across the timeline to fulfill similar role.

-We will make our _current working assumtion_, based on the above motif of stone, serenity, and in less explored manner, rage, that __titans are a colloqual term for tortomega civilization__, with an unresolved quation of nature of titans found in [Rageous Plate Mail](https://wiki.spiralknights.com/Rageous_Plate_Mail#Rageous_Plate_Mail): `A legendary suit of armor said to imbue the wearer with the rage of the titans`.
+We will make our _current working assumtion_, based on the above motif of stone, serenity, and in less explored manner, rage, that __titans are a colloqual term for tortomega civilization__, identified by rage.

 #### Veiled Tortodrone Homeland